 John J. Bloomfield Award

-The John J. Bloomfield Award was established in 1978 and is presented annually to an up-and-coming industrial hygienist who has made significant contributions to the profession by pursuing occupational health hazards, primarily through fieldwork.
+The John J. Bloomfield Award was established in 1978 and is presented annually to a young industrial hygienist who has made significant contributions to the profession by pursuing occupational health hazards, primarily through fieldwork.
 The recipient must have at least three but less than ten years of experience in occupational health and must spend a minimum of 50 percent of his/her time conducting industrial hygiene studies and documenting the data involved.

 The Bloomfield Award recipient is invited to Board of Directors' meetings as a special guest for one year, followed by one year with a major committee of their choice.